aritradev/School-Library-Management-System/README.md

-# library_management_for_schools
+#School-Library-Management-System

 This is simple portal for school library management, where you can issue/return books, add/delete students classwise, see all issued books and all students registered in library

 Structure of database is given in database directory, just upload that .sql file and it should work fine.

-Sample username is 'user' and password is '0000'
+Sample username is 'user' and password is 'user'